johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

     _(Ideally, replace this with an actual screenshot of the CsvUploader component in action)_

 - Added a transformation configuration modal to allow users to configure transformations for each mapped field.

+- **Enhanced CSV Data Processing Feedback:** The system now provides detailed, row-level error information to help users troubleshoot issues with their uploaded CSV files.
+Valid rows are still processed, with clear indications of any skipped rows or rows with issues.
+Enhanced loading indicators provide more context during parsing and mapping.

 ### 3.2.
 Viewing Data